iotile/poduino/README.md

 | [blink-tutorial](/examples/blink-tutorial/README.md) | Start with this simple example |
 | [count-example](/examples/count-example/README.md) | A more elaborated but still simple count up/down example |
 | [rfid-example](/examples/rfid-example/README.md) | Example of an RFID reader (incomplete) |

+---

+<span id="footnote-1">1: Some poduino versions have 'UART' written on top and 'TILEBUS' below, and some others have the
+revert.</span>